-18. The establishment, in May 2000, of the UNDP CSO Advisory Committee interfacing directly with the Administrator is a major advance in establishing formal status arrangements with CSOs.
-An expressed intention of this step is to ensure that the organization becomes more open and sensitive to the agendas within civil society.
+- 18. The establishment in May 2000 of the UNDP CSO Advisory Committee interfacing directly with the Administrator is a major advance in establishing formal status arrangements with CSOs.
+The expressed intention of this step is to ensure that the organization becomes more open and sensitive to the agendas within civil society.

 - 19. The UNDP CSO Advisory Committee proposed the following priority themes for collaboration:

 - Poverty reduction and sustainable debt;

 - Inclusive globalization democratizing trade and finance;

-- Conflict prevention and peace building;
+- Conflict prevention and peace-building;

 - Human rights and human development;

 - Private sector engagement.

-It also recommended the development of a new policy on CSO engagement and the creation of a policy on engagement with indigenous peoples.
-The committee emphasized a substantive role for UNDP in cutting-edge analysis and regional debate on the trading regime from a sustainable human development perspective.
+It also recommended the development of two new policies for collaboration with CSOs and engagement with indigenous peoples.
+The committee envisioned a more substantive role for UNDP in cutting-edge analysis and regional debate on the trading regime from a sustainable human development perspective.
 These recommendations call for country and region-specific CSO agendas.

 20. The UNDP reform process has created six focus areas: poverty reduction; democratic governance; crisis prevention and recovery; energy and the environment; HIV and AIDS; and information, communication and technology for development.
-To realize the authentic strategic partnerships that UNDP reform has in mind, it is important to understand and negotiate honestly what does and does not fit as an agenda for real UNDP-CSO partnership.
+To realize the authentic strategic partnerships that UNDP reform outlines, it is important to understand and negotiate honestly what does and does not fit on an agenda for real UNDP-CSO partnership.
 The UNDP CSO Advisory Committee provides an important new mechanism for doing so in New York that should be replicated at national and regional levels of the organization.